AST-Course/AST5110/README.md

 3. **Course Familiarization**: Familiarize yourself with the overall structure of the course, including the repository layout and the wiki.
 Explore the course [concepts and notebooks](https://github.com/AST-Course/AST5110/wiki/Notebooks-and-concepts) to understand the core components.

-4. **Exercise Instructions**: Engage with the course exercises located in the `notebooks/` directory.
-You can find all the necessary guidelines in the [exercise instructions](https://github.com/AST-Course/AST5110/wiki/Exercise-instructions).
+4. **Exercise Instructions**: Engage with the course exercises in the `notebooks/` directory.
+All the necessary guidelines are in the [exercise instructions](https://github.com/AST-Course/AST5110/wiki/Exercise-instructions).

 5. **Jupyter Book**: To access a compiled notebook that combines both exercises and the wiki, follow the [guide to setting up GitHub Pages](https://github.com/AST-Course/AST5110/wiki/Setup-GitHub-pages-for-private-fork).
-This will help you configure GitHub Pages for viewing the course content in a structured, book-like format.
+This will help you configure GitHub Pages to view the course content in a structured, book-like format.

 ## Important Links